New construction closing costs are typically higher than the closing costs for an existing home.

-New construction closing costs can be higher than “normal” purchase loans due to the prepaids and additional fees.
+New construction closing costs can be higher than “normal” purchase loans for an existing home.
+This is predominately due to the following fees:

 Owner’s Title Policy

 The owner’s title policy is the “wild card” for new construction closing costs.
 In most cases, this will be the buyer’s responsibility.
 However, builders will often offer a seller concession to offset this costs as a financing incentive if the buyer uses their preferred lender.

 For existing home purchases the sellers typically pay for this fee.
 By contrast, this fee typically becomes the buyer’s responsibility when purchasing new construction.

 Builders typically offer a credit at closing to cover this fee (or issue a predetermined amount of credit that is comparable to this cost).

 It’s worth noting that high-end custom builders typically don’t offer concessions of any kind.
 The buyers are often responsible for the title policy cost and get jumbo loans.